asdwastakenig/NetSpy/README.md

 - Variables windows support evaluating C# / Visual Basic expressions
 - Dynamic modules can be debugged (but not dynamic methods due to CLR limitations)
 - Output window logs various debugging events, and it shows timestamps by default :)
-- Assemblies that decrypt themselves at runtime can be debugged, dnSpy will use the in-memory image.
-You can also force dnSpy to always use in-memory images instead of disk files.
+- Assemblies that decrypt themselves at runtime can be debugged, NetSpy will use the in-memory image.
+You can also force NetSpy to always use in-memory images instead of disk files.
 - Public API, you can write an extension or use the C# Interactive window to control the debugger

 # Assembly Editor